 Are there any other masking mistakes to avoid?

 Dr. Aparna: Avoid applying mud masks too close to the sensitive eye area.
 Instead, you can try using eye pads — or even wearing goggles — before putting the mask on.
-Also, don’t forget to apply the mask around your neck area if possible as the whitening properties in a mask could cause a color difference between your neck and your face if it’s always only used on your face.
+Also, don’t forget to apply the mask around your neck area if possible.